Azure/azure-powershell/src/Resources/Resources/help/Get-AzDeploymentScript.md

 ```

 ## DESCRIPTION
-The **Get-AzDeploymentScript** cmdlet gets either a single deployment script or lists a list of deployment scripts.
+The **Get-AzDeploymentScript** cmdlet gets a single deployment script or a list of deployment scripts.

 ## EXAMPLES